-III.
+II.
 CRISIS INTERVENTION SUICIDE PREVENTION SERVICES

 Contractor will provide youth intervention services and will operate the alcohol and drug information and referral help line and the crisis counseling and referral services program at a mutually agreed upon location(s) in San Mateo County.
-All payments under this Agreement must directly support services specified in this Agreement.
 Contractor will provide the following services: